Our vision

 • Various Types of Support

 The Morinaga Milk Health Insurance Association subsidizes medical expenses for complete health exams for employees aged 30 or older.
 A free mail-based screening for cervical cancer for female employees in their twenties or older is also in place since the disease can affect young women as well.
 From the perspective of cancer prevention, Morinaga Milk provides subsidies for complete health checkups for employees aged 50 and above and subsidies for gynecological cancer screening.
-In 2020, an oncologist was invited for an inhouse lecture, "Thinking about Women’s Cancer."
+In FY 2020, an oncologist was invited for an inhouse lecture, "Thinking about Women’s Cancer."

 • Health checkup Data Coordination and Follow-ups